 How are you currently managing the essential faculty advancement and workflow processes for promotion and tenure?
 Many institutions are relying on paper-based systems or a stopgap digital solution with SharePoint, Google Drive, or Box.

-If this sounds familiar, join our webinar to hear why you need to consider making a change now so that your institution can achieve its strategic goals and faculty excellence.
+If this sounds familiar, watch our on-demand webinar to hear why you need to consider making a change now so that your institution can achieve its strategic goals and faculty excellence.

-In this live webinar we’ll discuss the following:
+In this webinar recording we discuss the following:

 Faculty are at the core of every initiative in higher education: They generate all the revenue, they are the largest component of cost in the form of academic payroll, they are ultimately responsible for student success, moving diversity and inclusion strategies forward, growing reputation and brand, but most notably influencing rank, and governance